phillipSloan/ComputationalLogic/report.md

   find_clause((A:-B),Rule,Rulebase),
 	prove_rb(not A,Rulebase,[p(not B,Rule)|P0],P).
 ```
 This code was derived from the existing and new standard prove_rb clauses.
 Two versions are used to allow both a head or a body to be unified by the meta-interpreter.
 It works by trying to prove the opposite position, so inverting what it is trying to prove.
+An example would be if its trying to prove `happy(X):-teacher(X)` it will seek to prove `not(teacher(X)):-not(happy(x))`.

-Finally, it was noticed that the new meta-interpreter only worked when the predicate succeeded, otherwise it would fall into an infinite recursive loop.
+It was noticed that the new meta-interpreter only worked when the predicate succeeded, otherwise it would fall into an infinite recursive loop.
 To prevent this, a counter was added similar to what is found in the predicate `anti_unify_args` from 9.1 of too simply logical.
-This gives us the final meta-interpreter:
+This gives us the meta-interpreter:

 ```prolog
 prove_rb(_N, true,_Rulebase,P,P):-!.